When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Toddler Pants Size Chart (Boys and Girls)

-When you move up to toddler sizes, it’s essential to measure the hips and inseam.
+When you move up to toddler sizes, measuring the hips and inseam is essential.
 Toddler pant sizes usually range from two to five years.
 Here’s our general guide:

 Size Age Height Weight Hips Waist Inseam